JonWil91/milestone-4/README.md

 * **Frame Colour** - A simple frame colour selector on the product details page allows the user to see what the selected photo product would look like with different coloured frames

+* **Home Page** - The home page presents the top 3 rated products in the store.
+They change based on product ratings.

 ### Additional features to be implemented:

 * I would like to enable the search bar in the navbar to search for data in the blog page as well as the products page
-* I would like to add a functional email system in which the user receives an actual email confirmation after registering
+* I would like to add pagination to the gallery page, so that users only view a smaller number of products on each page on mobile but can view more on tablet and desktop
-* I would like to add a functional email system where a buisness email could receive emails submitted from the contact form
+* I would like to add JavaScript to the home page products to make them more dynamic and appealing upon visiting the website

 ## Technologies Used